Would you describe a typical online course?

 How long are your courses?

-Each of our online courses has a two-week duration.
+Each of our online courses has an 18-day duration.
+You will have two weeks and three weekends to complete the course.
+Online courses are offered every three weeks.
 Our onsite courses have either a two- or three-week duration.
+Onsite courses are offered quarterly.

 Where can I find more information on the courses?